M66B/FairEmail/docs/FAQ-zh-rCN.md

 Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

 I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
 For this reason there won't be discounts either.
-For this reason there won't be discounts either.

 <br />

 <a name="faq20"></a>
 **(20) Can I get a refund?**

 If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.
 In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.
-In all other cases there is no refund possible.
-In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
-I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <a name="faq21"></a>
 **(21) How do I enable the notification light?**

 Before Android 8 Oreo: there is an advanced option in the setup for this.

 Android 8 Oreo and later: see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.
 You can use the button *Manage notifications* in the setup to directly go to the Android notification settings.
 Note that apps cannot change notification settings, including the notification light setting, on Android 8 Oreo and later anymore.
 Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning that such apps are outdated.
-You can use the button *Manage notifications* in the setup to directly go to the Android notification settings.
-Note that apps cannot change notification settings, including the notification light setting, on Android 8 Oreo and later anymore.
-Apps designed and targeting older Android versions might still be able to control the contents of notifications, but such apps cannot be updated anymore and recent Android versions will show a warning that such apps are outdated.

 Sometimes it is necessary to disable the setting *Show message preview in notifications* or to enable the settings *Show notifications with a preview text only* to workaround a bug in Android.
 This might apply to notification sounds and vibrations too.
-This might apply to notification sounds and vibrations too.

 Setting a light color before Android 8 is not supported and on Android 8 and later not possible.